akashsssa/ludo_game_nw/README.md

 Offline ludo developed in android studio
 Ludo game developed java and this is to illustrate canvas in android wthreading for game development.
-This is 2D game developed for imple stat of game development in android studi
+T is 2D game developed for imple stat of game development in android studi

 <div class="container d-flex justify-content-center">